 When it comes to writing a supporting statement, most people find the opening the hardest part to write.
 In this post I'll talk you through a simple process for how to start a supporting statement.
+Want to know how to write a supporting statement from start to finish?
+Check out How to write a supporting statement for a job application which includes top tips on making your application stand out.

 3 steps for how to start a supporting statement